 Alcestis is the earliest surviving play by Euripides, appearing first in 438 BCE when Euripides had seventeen years of playwriting experience.
 If it seems like an immature piece, it may be because this was played as the fourth work in a tetralogy — the place usually occupied by a satyr play (such as The Cyclops) after three tragedies.
 Therefore, Alcestis is lighter and simpler than most Euripides plays, with an ambiguously happy ending.

 The Chorus tries to gauge whether or not Alcestis is yet dead.
-A “Leader” and Handmaid discuss her coming death, the Leader saying rather oddly about Admetus, “Ah, unfortunate.
+The Chorus-Leader and a Handmaid (or Maidservant) discuss her coming death, the Leader saying rather oddly about Admetus, “Ah, unfortunate.
 Such a man, to lose such a wife!”
 (6).
-The Handmaid reports Alcestis’ lament:
+The Handmaid reports the melodramatic scene and Alcestis’ lament:

 O couch where I loosed my maiden zone by the hand of him for whom I die, farewell.
 I do not hate you.
 You have destroyed me alone.
 It is because I dread to betray you and my husband that I die.
 Some other woman will possess you, no more chaste, perhaps more fortunate.
 (7)

-Heracles visits on his way between tasks; currently he must “fetch the four-horse team of Diomede of Thrace” (14).
-“They tear men with their swift jaws,” warns the Leader.
+Heracles, with club and lion-skin cloak, visits on his way between tasks; currently he must “fetch the four-horse team of Diomede of Thrace” (14).
+“They tear men with their swift jaws,” warns the Chorus-Leader.
 When Admetus enters, Heracles realizes that there’s reason to think he’s in mourning, but Heracles’ questions yield him only ambiguous answers and Admetus avoids specifying that Alcestis is dead.
 Admetus insists that Heracles stay.

-Admetus’ father Pheres visits, only to be scolded:
+Admetus’ father Pheres visits, only to be scolded for not sacrificing himself:

 I do not count myself your son.
 Truly, you surpass all men in cowardice; for at your age, when you had reached the end of life, you had not the will or the courage to die for your own child….
 You had spent your prime in kingship, and you had me for a son and heir of your house, so that you were not going to die childless and leave an orphaned house for strangers to plunder.
 (18)

 Pheres counters, “I brought you into the world to be master of this house, and I raised you up; I am not obliged to die for you.
 I have received no such tradition from my ancestors that fathers should die for their children; it’s not a Greek custom” (19).
-They part with animosity.
+They argue at length, reach a stalemate, and part with animosity.

-A Butler resents Heracles’ presence in the household, revelling and drinking.
-Gradually Heracles finds out through this fellow that Alcestis did die.
-Heracles immediately is horrified and decides he must ambush Death and restore Alcestis to the household.
+A Butler (or Servant) resents Heracles’ presence in the household: his inappropriate revelling and drinking.
+Gradually Heracles finds out through this fellow that it was Alcestis did die.
+Heracles immediately is horrified and decides he must ambush Death and restore Alcestis to the household, partly in admiration of Admetus’ hospitality under the circumstances.

 It is not permitted for you to hear her voice until her consecration to the powers below be removed and the third day come.
 But take her into the house.
 And in future, Admetus, show respect for guests, as is right.
 Farewell; I go to perform the labor that is before me for the king, the son of Sthenelus.
 (29)

-There will be dancing and celebrating.
+There will be dancing and celebrating and the sacrifice of oxen.
 The Chorus decides, “That which was expected has not been accomplished; for that which was unexpected has god found the way” (30).

 * * *

-The ending surely must have been an influence on Lord Oxford’s last scene in The Winter’s Tale.
+The ending surely must have been an influence on the Earl of Oxford’s last scene in The Winter’s Tale.

 Euripides.
 Alcestis.
 Ten Plays.
 Trans.
 Moses Hadas and John McLean.
 NY: Bantam, 1981.
 1-30.